Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 84}

-We’ve added some things here, Including our newest struct, fallbackFileSystem.
-We’ve implemented our own Exists and Open methods, ensuring that it always returns index.html.
+We’ve added some things here, including our newest struct, fallbackFileSystem.
+We’ve implemented our Exists and Open methods, ensuring they always return to index.html.

 Secondly, we’ve added some more middleware in AddRoutes: